stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ```
 :::

 The reason `convertEol` is set to `true` is to force the cursor to always start at the beginning of the next line.
-If this is not enabled, the cursor will still jump to the next line but not to its start.
 At this point, your terminal looks as follows:

 ![An app with a black rectangle at the bottom](./images/13-hooked-up-terminal.png)

 ## 5. Style the terminal

 The terminal looks a bit plain now.
-Fortunately, `Xterm.js` ships its own CSS styles and can be imported at the top of our `main.js` file.
+Fortunately, `Xterm.js` ships its own CSS styles and can be imported at the top of the `main.js` file.

 :::code-group
 ```js [main.js]